rslllstefan/ansible-minio/README.md

 ```

 Name and group of the user running the minio server.
-**NB**: This role automatically creates the minio user and/or group if these does not exist in the system.
+**NB**: This role automatically creates the minio user and/or group if they do not exist in the system.

 ```yaml
 minio_server_envfile: /etc/default/minio